GET THEE TO THE FUNNERY

 SOPHIE LYON is from Massachusetts, but has made the journey up to the Funnery every summer since 2013.
 With roots in comedy and improv, Sophie has played a range of characters at The Funnery and beyond.
 Sophie's most notable achievements include learning to JUGGLE in two Funnery weeks, while playing the fool in Twelfth Night.
 When we're all together in the fresh air of Vermont, Sophie keeps our political theory on track.
 For example, back in 2020, Sophie got us to confront the glaring contradictions in Portia's "Quality of Mercy" speech.

+Funnery for five summers before joining the collaborating staff in 2021.
 She is a double major recent graduate in music and theater at Mount Holyoke College and the Gaiety School of Acting in Dublin, Ireland.
-She has recently worked in costume design
+She has recently worked in costume design and construction for the Hazen Union Drama Club, St. Michael's Playhouse, and at U-32 High School for Peter's May 2026 production of Juliet and Romeo.
+Mariana can't wait to see you at camp!

 DUCKY migrated to us from Castleton, Vermont, after working for ten years at the Governor's Institute on the Arts.
-As METAPHOR DUCK, he quacks to alert us to Shakespearean language that needs to be noticed.
+As METAPHOR DUCK, he quacks to alert us to language that needs to be noticed.
 In his super-hero avatar, the "DUCK OF DOOM" is the number-one disciplinarian at the Funnery.
 Ducky missed one entire season after he was accidentally locked in a suitcase at the New England Youth Theatre (after performing at the Edinburgh Festival).
 Ducky had important supporting roles in Treasure Island and Robin Hood at NEYT, where, after sustaining a serious archery injury, his health and life expectancy improved with the hiring and training of a stunt-double Ducky.
 In 2023, after years of searching, Ducky was reunited with his birth mother in Brattleboro, Vermont.

 We owe a lot to folks who have supported us for many years—the Vermont Community Foundation, Concept2,